SeaOfNodes/Simple/chapter17/README.md

 ## Mutability

 Typed primitive fields are always mutable.
 Typed reference fields without an initializer must be mutable to get a value.
-References with an initializer are immutable by default and can be made mutable with a leading `!`.  `var` and `val` keep their current sense and can be used to make any field mutable or immutable.
+Initialized reference variables are immutable by default and can be made mutable with a leading `!`.  `var` and `val` keep their current sense and can be used to make any field mutable or immutable.
 Fields are always mutable during construction, but will become immutable at the end of either constructor.